Municipal water services continually utilize improved technologies so that they can offer their customers higher water quality.

 Many manufacturing processes, analytical measurements, and other industrial processes that involve aqueous solutions are adversely affected by bubbles in the fluid stream.
 3M™ Liqui-Cel™ SP Series Membrane Contactors provide a very simple, cost effective solution to help eliminate bubbles from such processes.

 In treating water for the production of pharmaceuticals, the concentration of gases dissolved in the water plays an important role.

 Founded in 2017, under the consolidation of global water industry leaders Emefcy and RWL Water, Fluence was established with a vision to become the key global provider in decentralized water and wastewater solutions.

 O’Brien, Texas is just one of thousands of small communities in the United States that struggle to find the resources to ensure that the water coming out of the tap is safe to drink.
 The recent budget proposal by the Trump administration will only make matters worse.
 Watch this documentary short produced by Tom Rosenberg and Earth Institute fellow Madison Condon details one shrinking town’s drinking water crisis.

 How researchers at UC Merced are developing a better understanding of the three sources of water upon which California depends in order to adapt to the effects of environmental changes and make better use of this most precious of our natural resources.

+As focus on resource recovery intensifies, food and beverage operations are under a particularly large microscope.
 An anaerobic digester designed for the food and beverage industry can create value out of the space’s unique wastewater.